 However, new champions will be introduced in patches.
-For example, in Patch 2.2 the team is adding Galio (April 1), Rammus (April 22), Kha'zix (May 6), Rengar, and Renekton (May 12).
+For example, in Patch 2.2, the team has added Galio and Rammus and will be adding Kha'zix (May 6), Rengar (May 6), and Renekton (May 12).
 There are plenty of recognizable champions already available, including Garen and Ashe.

 What gameplay modes does League of Legends: Wild Rift have?